Niccolò Corrado: Loan to Palermo

 On 3 September 2020, Corrado was loaned to Serie C club Palermo on a season-long loan deal.
 Three weeks later, on 27 September, he made his debut for the club as a substitute replacing Roberto Crivello in the 63rd minute of a 2–0 away defeat against Teramo.
 On 9 November he played his first entire match for Palermo, a 1–1 home draw against Catania.
 Corrado ended his season-long loan to Palermo with only 7 appearances, 4 of them as a starter, all in the first part of the loan, during the season he remained an unused substitute 11 times.
-Corrado also helped the club to reach the play-off, however Palermo was eliminated by Avellino 1–1 on aggregate in the round of 16, he remained on the bench for both matches.
+Corrado also helped the club to reach the play-off; however, Palermo was eliminated by Avellino 1–1 on aggregate in the round of 16, and he remained on the bench for both matches.

-Loan to FeralpiSalò
+Loan to Feralpisalò

-On 21 July 2021, Corrado was signed by Serie C side FeralpiSalò on a season-long loan deal.
+On 21 July 2021, Corrado was signed by Serie C side Feralpisalò on a season-long loan deal.

 Ternana

 On 5 July 2022, Corrado joined Ternana on a permanent deal.
+On 9 January 2024, Corrado was loaned by Modena for the rest of the season.

+Brescia

+On 8 July 2024, Corrado signed a four-year contract with Brescia.
+Brescia went bankrupt at the end of the 2024–25 season, making him a free agent.

+Frosinone

+On 17 July 2025, Corrado joined Frosinone in Serie B, with a three-year contract.

 International career

 He was first called up to represent his country in 2016 for Under-17 squad friendlies.

-He was selected for the 2019 UEFA European Under-19 Championship squad and made two late substitute appearances as Italy was eliminated at group stage.
+He was selected for the 2019 UEFA European Under-19 Championship squad and made two late substitute appearances as Italy was eliminated at the group stage.